Identity Permission Class

-Initializes a new instance of the UrlIdentityPermission class to represent the URL identity described by
+Initializes a new instance of the SiteIdentityPermission class to represent the specified site identity.

 Declares that the calling code can access the resource protected by a permission demand through the code that calls this method, even if callers higher in the stack have not been granted permission to access the resource.
 Using Assert() can create security issues.(Inherited from CodeAccessPermission)